davealbert/davealbert.github.io/_posts/2016-02-02-agile-and-entrepreneurship-meetup-jeff-gothelf.md

 youtubeId: 24XSvlR8GLA
 ---

-**"Shipped doesn't mean done" & other lessons any developer can apply today.**
+<h2>"Shipped doesn't mean done" & other lessons any developer can apply today.</h2>

 ![Lean UX book Jeff Gothelf](/images/posts/AandE-books-founders.jpg){:class="img-max400"}

   Recently I went to an "Agile & Entrepreneurship Dublin" [Meetup](http://www.meetup.com/Agile-Entrepreneurship-Dublin-Meetup/events/225808394/){:target="_blank"} featuring [Jeff Gothelf](http://www.jeffgothelf.com/){:target="_blank"}, co-author of the best-selling [Lean UX: Applying Lean Principles to Improve User Experience](http://shop.oreilly.com/product/0636920021827.do){:target="_blank"} book, (via Skype) and Sean Finlay, who is Head of Propositions at Ammeon who spoke in person.
 Sean writes a DevOps and Lean-Agile blog.
 In this post I'm going to describe the group, the venue, the talks, and the key take aways I took to heart from the talks.

-**The Group (Agile & Entrepreneurship Dublin)**
+<h2>The Group (Agile & Entrepreneurship Dublin) </h2>

 The meetup group was started by 3 colleagues of mine, and I wanted to support their efforts as well as the fact that I'm interested in the subject matter.
 The focus of the group is based on Agile/Lean/KanBan/Scrum software and business development, as well as topics of interest to the entrepreneurial community.
 The group was started on "Jul 20, 2015" and at this writing (31st January 2016) has 412 registered members.